OpenPaasDev/openpaas/README.md

 # OpenPaas Core
 Ties together Terraform, Ansible and Runtime execution of commands (local) to create a generic base for automation with these tools.

-A generalisation of the original OpenPaas code, to be incorporated there later.